Women of the Bauhaus: Controversies

 Although the school was praised for its more progressive approach to gender equality, some criticize the schools reputation, claiming that many of its female members went unnoticed both during and after the school's short existence.
 Others claim that although the school fronted progressive ideas of gender equality, its administration was rooted in ideals of the past and in misogyny.
 In the case of Gertrud Arndt, she aspired to study architecture, but was instead redirected into the more domestic or "feminine" subject of weaving, after the administration claimed that there were no available architecture classes for her.
 Similarly, the school also attempted to redirect Benita Koch-Otte into more domestic subjects, but she persevered with her original studies and became an influential figure in both textile design and art education.
 However, during her studies, she was often encouraged to give up some of her classes in order to spend more time gardening.

 Another source of criticism surrounds the belief that Gropius's proclamation of gender equality "remained theoretical in the teaching field."
 This refers to the gender ratio in the faculty, in which only six of forty-five faculty members were female at the Weimar location.
 The ratio of female to male faculty members did not improve much as the school progressed.
 Additionally, the decreasing number of female faculty members paralleled the decrease in female enrolment.
 The decline in female enrolment also corresponded to Gropius's alterations to the acceptance policy for women.
 Because of the initially high influx of female students, Gropius stated that "for the foreseeable future, only women of extraordinary talents would be accepted into the school."
 Some argue that this allowed Gropius to accept less female students on the pretence of talent recognition, which also contributed to the decrease in female students.

 Furthermore, there was also criticism concerning the apprenticeship programs offered at the school.
 As previously discussed, the majority of female students at the Bauhaus specialized in weaving.
 However, the school did not offer apprenticeship certificates in weaving, which meant that it was impossible for women to register their trade with the Chamber of Trade.
 This prevented them from acquiring master's diplomas, which placed limits on the future possibilities of their careers.
+The weaving workshop was shaped through issues of gender at the school.
+In 1920, there were a total of 137 students enrolled in the Bauhaus, 59 of whom were women.
+Due to the surplus of female students, women were 'segregated and given their own workshop", thus creating the weaving workshop.